ocsf/examples/mappings/markdown/AWS/EKS Audit Logs/README.md

 |`type_name`|`verb`|

  ### Observables:
- - Any fields also present in the mapping as an observable are outlined in the section below.
+ - Any fields also present in the mapping as an observable is outlined in the section below.

 | OCSF                       | Raw             | Observable Type           |